 Q: How long does a background investigation take and why do some investigations take longer than others?

-A: If you do not provide accurate information or answer all of the questions on the background investigation forms, the investigative process may be delayed.
+A: Pre-employment investigative screening (such as the collection and review of fingerprints and the Questionnaire for National Security Positions, the polygraph exam, and the background investigation) can take up to 12 months, or longer.
+Although most issues are resolved, you cannot be authorized to enter-on-duty until all potentially disqualifying issues are resolved.
+If you do not provide accurate information or answer all of the questions on the background investigation forms, the process may be delayed.
 Some individuals have more complex backgrounds than others and, consequently, more time is required to conduct a complete investigation.
-Other factors that may delay the process are overseas coverage, living in multiple geographic areas, and numerous employers.
+Other factors that may delay the process are a candidate’s having resided in multiple geographic areas and having numerous past employers.

 Q: What is the difference between a suitability determination and a security clearance?

-A: Suitability is a determination based on an individual’s identifiable character traits and conduct that is sufficient to decide whether the individual’s employment or continued employment would or would not protect or promote the efficiency of the agency.
+A: Suitability refers to an individual’s identifiable character traits and conduct that is sufficient to decide whether the individual’s employment or continued employment would or would not protect the integrity or promote the efficiency of the service.
+Suitability is distinguishable from a person’s ability to fulfill the qualification requirements of a job, as measured by experience, education, knowledge, and skills.

-A security clearance is requested when an employee requires access to classified information or systems and has a “need to know.”
+A security clearance is a determination that allows an employee access to classified information or systems when the employee has a “need to know.”
 A security clearance may be granted based on an administrative determination that an individual is eligible for access to classified information or systems based on the favorable security adjudication of a background investigation.
 Although all employees must meet the suitability requirements for employment, not all employees require a security clearance.

 Q: Why are you going to investigate me?
 I'm only applying for an entry-level job and I don't need a security clearance.

-A: Suitability is always a consideration for federal employment.
-All individuals employed by the federal government shall be reliable, trustworthy, of good conduct and character, and of complete and unswerving loyalty to the United States.
-This means that the appointment of each employee in any department or agency of the government is subject to investigation.
-The scope of the investigation will vary, depending on the nature of the position and the degree of harm that an individual in that position could cause.
+A: Suitability is always a consideration for Federal employment.
+All individuals employed by the Federal Government shall be reliable, trustworthy, of good conduct and character, and have complete and unswerving loyalty to the United States.
+This means that each employee appointed to a position in any department or agency of the government is subject to an investigation.

 Q: What does a background investigation involve?

-A: The background investigation will include credit and criminal history checks, records checks to verify citizenship of family members, verification of birth, education, employment history, and military history.
-Interviews will be conducted with people who know the candidate and with any current or former spouse (divorced within the past ten years).
+A: The background investigation will include credit and criminal history checks, records checks to verify citizenship of family members, verification of date of birth, education, employment history, and military history.
+Interviews of individuals who know the candidate and of any current or former spouse (divorced within the past ten years) will be conducted.
 Residences will be confirmed, neighbors interviewed, and public records queried for information about bankruptcies, divorces, and criminal or civil litigation.
-Additional interviews will be conducted, as needed, to resolve any inconsistencies or developed issues.
+Additional interviews will be conducted, as needed, to resolve any inconsistencies or issues which have developed during the course of the investigation.

 Q: Will I need to be interviewed for my background investigation?

 A: Yes.
-A personal interview with an investigator is a normal part of the investigative process.
+A personal interview with an investigator is part of the investigative process.
 You will be contacted in advance by telephone to arrange a time and location for the interview.
-Declining an interview may result in your investigation being canceled and the conditional offer of employment being rescinded.
+Declining an interview may result in the cancellation of the investigation and the withdrawal of the tentative offer of employment.

 Q: What happens if I withhold information or provide false information?